Business Valuation in an Arizona Divorce

 Frequently, the factors impacting the business evaluation and appraisal and, hence, the value of the company are not readily apparent and may have even been unknown or overlooked by the business owner and even the business evaluator and appraiser.
 Having a divorce lawyer who understands the intricacies of proper business evaluations and appraisals is, therefore, critical to ensuring a fair and accurate appraisal of the value and income derived from a business.

 For example, the determination of the value of a company through a business evaluation and appraisal may, under some circumstances, be influenced more by how the business is expected to perform in the future, as opposed to the historical earnings of the business.
 This factor alone, if applicable, will significantly increase or lower the appraised value of a business than if the appraiser simply relied solely upon the current financial statements of the business.

 Other factors may also significantly affect the value of a business in a business evaluation and appraisal.
 For example, the condition of the economy as a whole, the condition of the industry in which the company operates, the condition of competitors in the same industry, and the ability of the company to access capital or debt to expand or even maintain operations, just to name a few.

 A thorough business evaluation and appraisal is essential to determining the value of a business in a divorce to ensure the fair distribution of the business as a marital asset and to ensure accurate income figures are utilized in the calculation of child support and spousal maintenance.

 Visit our divorce and business assets FAQS page for more detailed information on Arizona Business Valuations and Arizona laws related to them.

-Contact us today at (480) 305-8300 to schedule your consultation with our Arizona divorce attorney regarding a business valuation for divorce or any other Scottsdale family law matter.
+Contact us today at (480) 305-8300 to schedule your consultation with our Scottsdale Arizona business evaluation attorneys regarding a business valuation for divorce or any other family law matter.